Grants for Expanding an Existing Child Care Facility in Maine

-Existing child care facilities interested in increasing their licensed capacity or family child cares looking to increase licensed capacity to a child care facility (as permitted by the Child Care Facility Licensing Rule and the Fire Marshal Day Care & Nursery School Requirements) are encouraged and eligible to apply for up to 50% of their related expansion costs for a total award up to $30,000.
+Existing child care facilities interested in increasing their licensed capacity (as permitted by the Child Care Facility Licensing Rule and the Fire Marshal Day Care & Nursery School Requirements) are encouraged and eligible to apply for up to 50% of their related expansion costs for a total award up to $30,000.

 Grant awards received may be used for the following purposes: